pablodecm/phd_thesis/src/103_chapter_3.md

 random sampling of the full latent space.
-Unprincipled modelling shortcuts, such as considering the additive or multiplicative effect of marginal efficiencies to account for combined effects, are also not uncommonly used for count vector observables
+Unprincipled modelling shortcuts, such as considering the additive or multiplicative effect of marginal efficiencies to account for combined effects, are also frequently used for count vector observables
 $n^{\mathcal{C}_i}_j(\boldsymbol{\theta})$, as discussed in [Equation @eq:relative_var_eff] together with possible solutions to mentioned issues.